We reveal the top five mobile prototyping blunders to avoid in your UI design process. Learn more here!

 How to avoid this mobile prototyping mistake: create basic wireframes that clearly demonstrate your intention and then, only then, build up to high-fidelity prototypes that display the visual attributes of your mobile design.
 But don’t get precious with the pixels and don’t waste important resources for no reason.
 Keeping things simple will not only make the developer’s job easier, but it’s what the user needs.

 It’s important to define all areas of your mobile UI before you develop.
 But this doesn’t mean working on intricate designs and wireframes till the cows come home!
 A lot of mobile wireframing can be handled with a set of templates where you need to reuse content and UI elements and masters to apply global changes to your screens.

-Don’t assume you know what your users want.
-Because you don’t!
+#5 Don’t assume you know what your users want

-Perform regular user testing throughout your prototyping design process – with all iterations – to get to know your target audience and what they use.
+How to avoid this mobile prototyping mistake: perform regular user testing throughout your prototyping design process – with all iterations – to get to know your target audience and what they use.
 Do your testing on device so that you can get the most realistic (and instant!) results.
 On device testing with real users has tons of benefits, from helping you to see if you’re missing information and finding inconsistencies between design features down to letting you know if you need to rethink your mobile gestures.
-Justinmind recently integrated with leading user testing and research platform Validately.
-With the new partnership, users can effortlessly reach approved software, web and app user testers as well as use the platform to perform tests from within their own team.

 Justinmind is integrated with plenty of usability tools, so users can effortlessly reach approved software, web and app user testers as well as perform tests with their own team.
 Learn more about the dos and dont’s of mobile user testing here.